-SANDWICH, England (AP) -- Darren Clarke gave Northern Ireland another major championship Sunday.
+SANDWICH, England (AP) -- Darren Clarke gave little Northern Ireland another big championship Sunday at the Open Championship.

-The 42-year-old came into the week as an afterthought, but three straight scores in the 60s and a par 70 in the final round lifted him to a comfortable three-stroke victory over Americans Dustin Johnson and Phil Mickelson in the Open Championship.
+The 42-year-old came into the week as an afterthought, but three straight scores in the 60s and a par 70 in the final round lifted him to a comfortable three-stroke victory over Americans Dustin Johnson and Phil Mickelson.

 Mickelson made an impressive charge on the front side, actually moving into a share of the lead with an eagle at No. 7.
 But Clarke came along and put up an eagle of his own at the same hole, then watched Mickelson fade down the stretch for a 68.

-Clarke won with a 5-under 275, following the path of younger countrymen Rory McIlroy and Graeme McDowell as a major champion.
+Clarke won his first major championship with a 5-under 275, following the path of younger countrymen Rory McIlroy and Graeme McDowell.
 They won the last two U.S. Opens.

 No one could've seen this coming.
 It had been a decade since Clarke was a serious contender in a Grand Slam event, and the one-time face of Northern Ireland golf was thought to be long past his prime.

-Well, he showed the kids a thing or two at Royal St. George's.
+Well, he showed the kids a thing or two at wet and windy Royal St. George's.

 Johnson was within two strokes of the lead when he made a huge blunder, knocking an iron shot out of bounds from the 14th fairway.
 He wound taking a double bogey that ended his chances, another disappointment playing in the final group of a major.